survivejs/webpack-book/manuscript/techniques/05_deploying.md

 T> If you need a more elaborate setup, use the Node API that *gh-pages* provides.
 The default command line tool it provides is enough for basic purposes, though.

 T> GitHub Pages allows you to choose the branch where you deploy.
 It is possible to use the `master` branch even as it is enough for minimal sites that don’t need bundling.
 You can also point below the *./docs* directory within your `master` branch and maintain your site.
-That is useful for small projects.

 ## Archiving Old Versions

-*gh-pages* provides an `add` option that is useful for archival purposes useful especially for documentation sites.
+*gh-pages* provides an `add` option for archival purposes.
 The idea goes as follows:

 1. Copy the old version of the site in a temporary directory and remove *archive* directory from it.
 You can name the archival directory as you want.
 2. Clean and build the project.